dougeby/IntuneDocs/intune/enrollment-autopilot.md

 6. Click **Assign profile**, select the AutoPilot profile, and then click **Assign**.
 7. Intune assigns the profile to your selected devices.
 Click a device to review information about the device.
 The AutoPilot deployment profile is listed under **Assigned profile**.

-## Assign a different AutoPilot deployment profile to a device
+### Assign a different AutoPilot deployment profile
 After you've assigned an AutoPilot deployment profile to a device, if you decide to assign a different profile, assign the new profile to the device.

 > [!NOTE]